- Travel and Places»

 Barataria Nature Preserve:

-This nature preserve is well worth the visit, but the area can be very confusing, since there are so many different trails within the preserve.
-A printout of a map is a must, unless you can find one at the Barataria Visitor Center (which we never found, since our GPS got confused).
-For the few random trails we did find (Bayou Coquille Trail area), we saw so many beautiful plants, flowers, birds, turtles, lizards, snakes, and an alligator under the boardwalk (as shown in the video below).
-There were also numerous large Eastern Lubber Grasshoppers (caution: toxic) that we were told would make a person sick, if they touched them and then didn't wash their hands afterwards.
-Please be sure to take the proper precautions (such as, bringing bug repellant, staying hydrated, being aware of slippery boardwalks, keeping a safe distance from wildlife, bringing a map to prevent getting lost.
+This nature preserve is well worth the visit, but the area can be very confusing since there are so many different trails within the preserve.
+A printout of a map is a must unless you can find one at the Barataria Visitor Center (which we never found, since our GPS got confused).
+For the few random trails that we did find (Bayou Coquille Trail area), we saw so many beautiful plants, flowers, birds, turtles, lizards, snakes, and an alligator under the boardwalk (as shown in the video below).
+There were also numerous large Eastern Lubber Grasshoppers everywhere (caution: toxic)!
+Touching one of these grasshoppers can make you sick if you don't wash your hands afterward.
+Don't take the risk.
+Please just keep your distance.
+They do pose nicely for pictures, however!
+Also, please be sure to take the proper precautions, such as bringing bug repellant, staying hydrated, being aware of slippery boardwalks, keeping a safe distance from wildlife, and bringing a map to avoid getting lost, which has actually happened to others in the past.

 Address: Barataria Visitor’s Center